gatsbyjs/gatsby/docs/blog/gazette-june-2020/index.md

 tags: ["gatsby-gazette"]
 ---

-In June Gatsby decided to be intentional and quieter in our social media channels to make room for conversations around systemic racism.
+In June Gatsby decided to be [intentional and quieter in our social media channels](https://twitter.com/GatsbyJS/status/1267495726017323009) to make room for conversations around systemic racism.

 During that period Gatsby [matched donations](https://www.gatsbyjs.com/donation-matching/) to organizations that specialize in criminal justice reform, like the NAACP Legal Defense Fund and the ACLU.
 We also [launched Gatsby Voices](https://www.gatsbyjs.com/gatsby-voices/), a content series where members of the Gatsby community can share the story of their experiences in tech.
 (Please apply - those who are selected will be compensated \$500 USD for their work.).
 And we renewed our commitment to our core value of "You Belong Here", and we're taking internal action to expand our organizational identity, reevaluate our hiring and career advancement policies, bring in expert consultation, [and other steps](https://www.gatsbyjs.org/blog/2020-06-11-you-belong-here-commitment/).

 The efforts above are just the beginning of the work were doing to ensure Black lives matter in our world, our industry, and our company.

 ## 🚀 New in Gatsby and Gatsby Cloud!

+### New Site Workflow in Gatsby Cloud

+You can now create multiple sites from the same repository in Gatsby Cloud.
+This new feature enables you to set up multiple configurations for the same repo (for example, to set up a long-lived staging branch).

+Ready to try it out?
+If you’re an existing [Gatsby Cloud](https://www.gatsbyjs.com/) user, you’ll need to update your GitHub permissions to access these new improvements.

 ### 3 new CMS's (plus 1) in Gatsby Cloud